vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 3. Load all log entries from the previous log file.
 4. Join the data from the two log files and sort the result in descending order by timestamp.

-## Loading the available files
+## Load the available files

-For querying all file from a directory, we need to install the network file extension.
+For Peakboard to query all the files in a shared directory, we need to install the Network Files extension.

 ![image](/assets/2024-02-21/030.png)

 The configuration of the network file list needs the credentials (domain, user name, password) to access the folder, as well as the actual UNC path.
-We can easily trigger the data load and see if it works.
+We trigger the data load to make sure it works.

 ![image](/assets/2024-02-21/040.png)